Sreyan88/LipGER/README.md

 ### 2. Download the checkpoint for the Lip Motion Encoder

-The checkpoint is available [here].
-After downloading, change the path of the checkpoint in
+The checkpoint is available [here](https://drive.google.com/file/d/1RqGd_13BeX1ybD1UPJIu8eDsilCsrAF9/view?usp=sharing).
+After downloading, change the path of the checkpoint at <>.

 ### 2. Prepare the dataset for training (and inference)

 ### 3. Fine-tune LipGER

-Then just run:
+To finetune LipGER, just run:

 ```
 sh finetune.sh
 ```
+where you need to manually set the values for `data`, `--train_path` and `--val_path`.

 ## LipGER inference